 - Seizure of a controlled substance from the rental unit by a law enforcement agency

-- If the tenant doesn’t move out after the notice period, you can continue with the process.
+- If the tenant doesn’t move out after the notice period, a landlord can continue with the process.

 Summons & Complaint

-Next, you must file a complaint in an appropriate county court.
-Filing fees vary depending on the county.
+Next, the landlord must file a complaint in an appropriate county court.
+Note that court costs and filing fees for an eviction complaint could differ.

 Unlike the eviction notice, the summons and complaint must be served to the tenant by a process server.
 This can either be a writ server, a sheriff, or a constable and carried out prior to the hearing.
 The service can be done in any of the following ways: